 - Large transducer choice

 - Web interface

-The compact and splash-proof (IP65) enclosure of the UB-Labs is adapted to harsh environments.
+The compact and splash-proof enclosures of the UB-Labs are adapted to harsh environments.
 These scientific instruments can be used within a laboratory as well as in an industrial context (see application for in-line rheometry).
 They break new ground by offering the user new capabilities in the fields of fluid study and control.

-The devices are configured through a dynamic web interface and integrate an internal logger (3Go) which allows the storage of a large amount of data, enabling days or months of monitoring (depending on configuration).
+The devices are configured through a responsive web interface profiles can be visualized in real time.
+They integrate an internal logger which allows the storage of a large amount of data.

-The first three versions work in monostatic modus, meaning the same transducer emits bursts and receives the corresponding echoes.
-This technology is also known as UVP (Ultrasonic Velocity Profiling) or UDV (Ultrasonic Doppler Velocimetry) and provides 1-component velocity profiles (projection on the transducer axis):
+The UB-Lab UVPs work in monostatic modus, meaning the same transducer emits bursts and receives the corresponding echoes.
+This technology is also known as UVP (Ultrasonic Velocity Profiling) or UDV (Ultrasonic Doppler Velocimetry) and provides 1-component velocity profiles (projection on the transducer axis).